imagekit-developer/imagekit-nodejs/README.md

 **Move Folder**

-This will move one folder into another as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/move-folder).
+This will move one Folder into another as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/move-folder).

 ```js
 // Using Callback Function